meta-llama/llama/HPML_README.md

 torchrun inference_benchmark.py --ckpt_dir llama-2-7b/ --tokenizer_path tokenizer.model --max_seq_len 512 --max_batch_size 6
 ```

+^^In this command, you run the inference_benchmark.py file with many command line arguments specifying the checkpoint directory of the llama-2-7b file, the path to the tokenizer file, and the max sequence length and the max batch size.

 ### Inference Truthfulness Benchmark

 We used the [TruthfulQA](https://github.com/sylinrl/TruthfulQA/tree/main) language model benchmark to compare the mdoel's output quality before and after applying latency optimimizations.